-Owner and Therapist
+CEO and Therapist

 People explore therapy or counseling for a variety of reasons.
 Therapy can help you explore yourself or your relationships with others.
 It can help you to identify obstacles and how to overcome them.
 Most importantly therapy can help you increase your self-awareness and help you work towards being a happier, healthier individual.

 It is important for the client and therapist to work together as a team.
 The role of NWA Therapy is to help you explore what your goals are for therapy, develop a plan with you to help you reach those goals, and support and guide you in this process.
 Take a look at our "Provider" section to learn more about our therapists, including information about their credentials and specialties.

 • Teletherapy (distance counseling via a secure platform) available for adults in Arkansas, Missouri, Oklahoma, Pennsylvania, and Tennessee

 • The use of Cognitive Behavioral Therapy (CBT), Trauma Focused - Cognitive Behavioral Therapy (TF-CBT) Dialectical Behavior Therapy (DBT), Gestalt Therapy, and Acceptance and Commitment Therapy (ACT) as indicated by an individual's needs

 • Working with a experienced professionals trained in a variety of environments including residential substance abuse treatment facilities, intensive outpatient for substance abuse, acute psychiatric hospitals, community mental health, and private practice.

 • Now treating children aged 4 and up, adolescents, and adults.

 • Scheduling a session is quick and convenient.